bhulston/Time-Series-Prediction-with-LSTM-and-XGB/README.md

 * We don't see an increasing error even at the 40 timesteps in the future, compared to the original 10 that we predicted.
    * By using the direct approach, we don't run into the issue of compounding error!!

 ## Data Collection
-When trying to collect relevant data on Order Book L2s, many exchange APIs do not retain historical data (only present data).
-So the best option is to connect to a websocket (in my case, the BitMex one) and stream data over a set period of time.
-Every 30 seconds, I collect data on the current order book and save the data according to each "batch".
+Every 30 seconds, I collect data on the current order book and save the data according to each "batch" because most exchange APIs don't have historical data.

 Some of the things we collected are: Order quantities at different bid and ask prices, timestamps, mid price. recent purchase price.
 Here is a graph of the mid-price data that we collected over about 24 hours: